reece-b4/chartsyBE/README.md

 jenkins pipeline will create an ephemeral copy of prod DB to test realistic data it will mask sensitive data to protect said data if there is a security breach

+gitpat for cicd processes script is in .env.CICD in repo

+llambda function name is structured:
+<service>-<stage>-<functionLogicalName>
+equalling currently for this project: chartsy-api-dev-api or service: chartsy-api, stage: dev, functionalLogicalName: api